 Born 15 August 1915 on a farm near Bruce, east of Edmonton, she grew up in the Drumheller Valley in south-central Alberta.
 From an early age she began to draw, and was encouraged by both parents and teachers.
 Throughout her high-school years, she sketched her surroundings, roaming the hills and mine works, drawing and painting whatever seemed of interest.

-While attending Normal school (a teacher’s college in Calgary) during 1933-34, she also attended evening classes at the Provincial Institute of Technology and Art (PITA) where she felt fortunate to study drawing and painting under the direction of A.C.
+While attending Normal school (a teacher’s college in Calgary) during 1933-34, she also took evening classes at the Provincial Institute of Technology and Art (PITA) where she studied drawing and painting with A.C.
 Leighton, the celebrated English landscape painter.
 From 1934 to 1943 she attended PITA on scholarships, under the tutelage of Leighton and H.G.
-Glyde among others.
+Glyde, among others.
 In 1941 she learned Japanese wood block printmaking techniques from W.J.
 Phillips.
 Shelton taught school periodically for a few years and also worked as a commercial artist at an advertising agency in Toronto for six months before deciding to commit to full-time painting and printmaking.

 Alberta Foundation for the Arts